mateusz-miernik/query_rest_api/README.md

 # Description

-A script that can query a rest API, parse, and return the output.
+A script that can query a rest API.
 Script can take two parameters from commandline - API key and MAC address.
-It makes query request to https://macaddress.io/ website.
+It makes request to https://macaddress.io/ website.

 # Requirements

-* `python 3.8.6`
+* `python 3.8`

 # Before you start